A Deep Learning-Based Fully Automated Pipeline for Regurgitant Mitral Valve Anatomy Analysis From 3D Echocardiography: Methods

 \subsubsection{Quantification of Mitral Valve Anatomy}

-The final step of the implemented pipeline consists in the automatic computation of MV morphological metrics based on the identified anatomical landmarks.
-For the annulus, the anterior-posterior diameter ($D_{AP}$) and the inter-commissural diameter ($D_{CC}$) are computed as the Euclidian distance from SH to PAM and from MC to LC, respectively.
+The final step of the implemented pipeline consists in the automatic computation of \gls{mv} morphological metrics based on the identified anatomical landmarks.
+For the annulus, the anterior-posterior diameter ($D_{AP}$) and the inter-commissural diameter ($D_{CC}$) are computed as the Euclidean distance from SH to PAM and from MC to LC, respectively.
 Annular length (L\textsubscript{A}) is defined as the length of the $\Omega\textsubscript{MA}$ skeleton.
 Finally, the height of the annulus (H\textsubscript{A}) is defined as the height of the smallest hexahedral bounding box encompassing $\Omega\textsubscript{MA}$.
-Also, a 3D surface ($\Gamma\textsubscript{A}$) representing the non-planar MV orifice is reconstructed using a thin plate radial basis function interpolation \citep{Wright_2003} of $\Omega\textsubscript{MA}$.
-Annular area is defined by as the surface area of $\Gamma\textsubscript{A}$ (Fig. \ref{fig:output-pipeline}e). \\ For the leaflets, the length is defined as the length of the intersection between each leaflet and $\Pi\textsubscript{SH-PAM}$, spanning from the SH to the anterior tip and from PAM to the posterior tip, respectively.
-Leaflet area is defined as the surface area of $\Gamma\textsubscript{AL}$ and $\Gamma\textsubscript{PL}$, respectively (Fig. \ref{fig:output-pipeline}c).
-The local height of the leaflets is computed as the signed distance of $\Gamma\textsubscript{AL}$ and $\Gamma\textsubscript{PL}$, respectively, from the 3D orifice surface $\Gamma\textsubscript{A}$ (Fig. \ref{fig:output-pipeline}d).
+Also, a 3D surface ($\Gamma\textsubscript{A}$) representing the non-planar \gls{mv} orifice is reconstructed using a thin plate radial basis function interpolation \cite{Wright_2003} of $\Omega\textsubscript{MA}$.
+Annular area is defined by as the surface area of $\Gamma\textsubscript{A}$ (Figure \ref{fig:output-pipeline}e). \\ For the leaflets, the length is defined as the length of the intersection between each leaflet and $\Pi\textsubscript{SH-PAM}$, spanning from the SH to the anterior tip and from PAM to the posterior tip, respectively.
+Two 3D middle surfaces $\Gamma\textsubscript{AL}$ and $\Gamma\textsubscript{PL}$ are defined using a 5\textsuperscript{th} order spline radial basis function (RBF) interpolation \cite{Wright_2003} of $\Omega\textsubscript{AL}$ and $\Omega\textsubscript{PL}$, respectively.
+Leaflet area is defined as the surface area of $\Gamma\textsubscript{AL}$ and $\Gamma\textsubscript{PL}$ (Figure \ref{fig:output-pipeline}c).
+The local height of the leaflets is computed as the signed distance of $\Gamma\textsubscript{AL}$ and $\Gamma\textsubscript{PL}$, respectively, from the 3D orifice surface $\Gamma\textsubscript{A}$ (Figure \ref{fig:output-pipeline}d).
 Leaflet flail or prolapse would result in a greater positive distance from $\Gamma\textsubscript{A}$.